cccbr/runningatower/content/docs/090-buildingateam/index.md

 Any appointment should be made in agreement with the tower ***[authority](../170-glossary/#authority)***.

 If there are a number of ringers attached to the tower, it is a good idea to engage as many members as possible.
 There are plenty of roles which may be used e.g., Deputy, Secretary, Steeple Keeper, Instructor, Conductor, Librarian.
-Further details can be found at [Guidance notes - ringers and churches](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf).
 Roles, especially deputy, instructor and conductor should not undermine the authority of the tower captain or raise expectations of future election to tower captain

 A draft constitution may be available.

+Further information can be found at [Guidance notes - ringers and churches](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf), a document written by The Guild of Clerical Ringers.

 ### Bell Fund